Giuliano De Risi

-Giuliano De Risi (born 14 June 1945, in Rome) is an Italian journalist.
+Giuliano De Risi (born 14 June 1945) is an Italian journalist.

 He was Chief Editor from 2005 to November 2010 of AGI - Agenzia Giornalistica Italia.
 From May 2014 he was appointed Special Adviser in charge of International Relations and Communication in Italy ADA, Académie Diplomatique Africaine - Coalition for International Development.
 From 2011 to 2013 he was coordinator of the OIL Editorial, periodic energy culture Eni Group.